OnnoGabriel/cryptocurrency-data/readme.md

 npm start
 ~~~~

-This last command also starts a small web server and opens a browser to display a sample webpage containing multiple instances of this web component.
+This last command also starts a small web server and opens a browser to display a sample web page containing multiple instances of this web component.

 ## Usage